Cedars-Sinai Performance Improvement Consultant in Los Angeles, California

 The Performance Improvement Consultant is responsible for facilitating complex performance improvement projects, design challenges of varying scope, and supporting large and small cross-functional process improvement teams to achieve the organization's mission and goals and to ensure compliance with accreditation, licensing and regulatory requirements.

-Supports senior staff in the preparation, facilitation and follow-up of improvement team meetings
+Support senior staff in the preparation, facilitation and follow-up of improvement team meetings.

 Develop presentations and employing project management skills to ensure goals are achieved within the specified timeframes.